transcode-de/correos/docs/source/tutorial.rst

 ********

-This part of the documentation aims particulary at beginners in programming and/or Django and will describe what specific code components are made for and how everything in *correos* works together.
+This part of the documentation aims particulary at beginners in programming and/or Django and will describe what specific code components *correos* are made for and how they work together.
 If you simply want to get to know the usage and the facts of the REST API, please refer to :ref:`the usage chapter <usage>`.